ernesto-jimenez/gocompatible/README.md

-# gocompatible
+# gocompatible (WORK IN PROGRESS)

-`gocompatible` helps you check wheter some new developments in your package will the packages depending on it.

-When you have some changes to your open source package, `gocompatible` will look for other public packges depending on it and check whether those packages will be broken with your changes.

-This is COSI!
-(Continuous Open Source Integration)
+Backwards compatibility is a big deal in Go, specially with the limitations around package versioning.

+`gocompatible` aims at helping you maintain your packages backwards compatible by testing your changes across all your dependents.

+Our aim is to:

+ - Help you find what packages depend on yours.
+ - Automate testing of all the packages dependent on yours.
+ - Take a diff or a Pull Request and show whether any dependent packages will get broken by those changes.

 ## Installation